FabianSig/Sudoku-Solver/README.md

 1-9: Input for each number

-'r' : Reset (sets the whole gird to "0" )
+'r' : Reset (sets the whole grid to "0" )